StevenClontz/escape-pod-puzzlehunt-2016/pages/4-joe-davis-stadium.md

 Leave it to the Soviets to use this information against us!
-Our sources say that to reveal the **final Soviet codeword**, you must somehow criss-cross nine words related to military on the ticket booth sign within the grid on **Item D**: ACTIVE through VETERANS.
+Our sources say that to reveal the **final Soviet codeword**, you must somehow criss-cross nine words related to military on the ticket booth sign within the grid on **Puzzle D**: ACTIVE through VETERANS.
 Furthermore, you'll need to use a well-known **tactile writing system** which replaces each letter with a 2x3 grid of pips, AND you'll need to **rotate the grid** to write some of the words.
 Devious...
-I suggest you start by writing **VETERANS upside-down on the topmost row**.

 Don't neglect to **photograph the ticket prices** for your records, as well as **post a photograph of your team at this location to either